NamesMT/starter-monorepo/README.md

 ## Overview

 This is a base monorepo starter template to kick-start your beautifully organized project, whether its a fullstack project, monorepo of multiple libraries and applications, or even just one API server and its related infrastructure deployment and utilities.

+Out-of-the-box with the included apps, we have a fullstack project: with a `frontend` Nuxt 4 app, a main `backend` using Hono, and a `backend-convex` Convex app.
+  * General APIs, such as authentication, are handled by the main `backend`, which is designed to be serverless-compatible and can be deployed anywhere, allowing for the best possible latency, performance, and cost, according to your needs.
+  * `backend-convex` is a modular, add-in `backend`, utilized to power components like `AI Chat`.

 It is recommended to use an AI Agent ([`Roo Code`](https://github.com/RooVetGit/Roo-Code) recommended) to help you setup the monorepo according to your needs, see [Utilities](#utilities)